» Residential Electrical Wiring: Guide to Home Wiring

 How to Identify Electrical Wiring Problems with Outlets

-- Skill Level: Intermediate to Advanced – Best performed by a Licensed Electrician.
+Skill Level: Intermediate to Advanced.
+This electrical repair project is best performed by a Licensed Electrician.

 - Checking Outlet Wiring for Electrical Problems

-Yes Robert, every component of this circuit should be checked until the cause of the reversed reading is discovered.
+Each component of this circuit should be checked until the cause of the reversed polarity reading has been discovered, for example: